kubernetes-sigs/gateway-api/docs-src/spec.md

 condition on the Gateway with the &ldquo;DroppedRoutes&rdquo; reason.
 The gateway status for this route should be updated with a condition that describes the error more specifically.</p>
+<p>The protocol to use should be specified with the AppProtocol field on Service
+resources.
+This field was introduced in Kubernetes 1.18.
+If using an earlier version of Kubernetes, a <code>networking.x-k8s.io/app-protocol</code> annotation on the BackendPolicy resource may be used to define the protocol.
+If the AppProtocol field is available, this annotation should not be used.
+The AppProtocol field, when populated, takes precedence over the annotation in the BackendPolicy resource.
+For custom backends, it is encouraged to add a semantically-equivalent field in the Custom Resource Definition.</p>
 <p>Support: Core</p>
 </td>
 </tr>